Tony Robinson: 2010–present

-In 2014, he played the title role in a touring production of The Hypochondriac, Richard Bean's new translation of Molière's Le malade imaginaire, directed by Lindsay Posner.
+In 2014, Robinson played the title role in a touring production of The Hypochondriac, Richard Bean's new translation of Molière's Le malade imaginaire, directed by Lindsay Posner.

-In 2016 and 2017 he played the antagonist 'Daddy' in Man Down alongside Greg Davies and Roisin Conaty.
+In 2016 and 2017, Robinson played the antagonist 'Daddy' in Man Down alongside Greg Davies and Roisin Conaty.

+In 2019, Robinson guested in the episode 'The Dig' in Series 5 of the ITV comedy Plebs (TV series) as an Archaeologist called Daedalus Graeco.

 History presenter

 Beginnings and Time Team (1994–2001)

 In 1994, Robinson began presenting Time Team, a TV programme devoted to archaeological investigations limited to three days.
 The series spanned 20 years, and included 59 one-off specials, which paved the way for his later history presenting career.

 In 2005 Exeter University conferred an honorary doctorate on Robinson, and honorary professorships on principal presenter Mick Aston and producer Tim Taylor, to reflect its great appreciation for what Time Team has done for the public understanding of archaeology in the UK.
 In the 2011 episode "Hitler's Island Fortress", Robinson described himself as an amateur archaeologist.